-We made a duet of Oven Roasted Turkey today for my son’s Boy Scout Court of Honor ceremony and Holiday party.
+We made a duet of Oven Roasted Turkey today for the Boy Scout Court of Honor ceremony and Holiday party.
 The turkey came out juicy, tender and delicious.
 We received many compliments from the over 35 folks in attendance of tonight’s ceremonies but I must confess, I did very little fussing over these birds and they turn out juicy every time.

-I think people are intimidated by roasting a whole turkey just because of the size of the bird but it’s really no more difficult or any more time consuming than prepping a chicken to bake.
+I think people are intimidated by roasting a whole turkey just because of the size of the bird but it’s really no more difficult or any more time than prepping a chicken to bake.
 You just need to follow a few simple guidelines and you’ll be producing succulent turkey every time.
 I don’t usually follow a timed bake per pound rule more than I look at what temperature the bird is on the thermometer I put deep into the thigh.
 A good rule of thumb, however, is about 15 minutes per pound un-stuffed and about 25 minutes a pound stuffed.
 The two I cooked today were cooked un-stuffed but traditionally I do stuff my Holiday birds for family gatherings.
 Following the directions below, the birds turn out delicious every time.
 Enjoy!

 - Preheat oven to 325 °F. Remove turkey from bag.
 Drain juices and pat dry with clean paper towels.

 - Place turkey in a shallow roasting pan, 2 to 2 1/2 inches deep.
 If you have a roasting rack place the Turkey on top of this first, if not, it's okay without it.